The Global Row 2016

 Completing the voyage

-Olly has since been working with internationally acclaimed naval architects to re-design, test and prove the new boat for his fresh attempt and is now ready to complete his mission.
+Olly has since been working with internationally acclaimed naval architects to re-design, test and prove the new boat and is now ready to complete his mission.

 The Global Row is one of the last great world firsts remaining - with his considerable ocean rowing experience Olly is in an excellent position to complete this challenge.